Steps You Should Take After a Car Accident

 Collect And Exchange Insurance And Contact Information

-If the police came out to the scene, the officers will take care of gathering all pertinent information, and will then put it in the police report.
-If the police do not respond, however, you should make sure to get the names, addresses, and contact information for everyone present, including the other drivers, witnesses, and bystanders.
+If the police arrive at the scene, they will gather all pertinent information and then include it in the police report.
+If the police do not respond, however, you should make sure to get the names, addresses, and contact information of everyone present, including the other drivers, witnesses, and bystanders.

 You will need to notify your own insurance company of the accident as soon as possible.
-Many drivers are afraid of notifying their carrier for the fear of having an accident on your record.
-As long as the accident was not your fault, reporting it should not make any difference on your driving record.
+Many drivers are afraid of notifying their carriers for fear of having an accident on their record.
+However, as long as the accident was not your fault, reporting it should not make any difference on your driving record.
 You should also find out if you have any medical payment benefits as part of your policy.

-This type of coverage, known simply as “medpay”, is meant to cover the urgent medical costs, such as emergency room and ambulance services, in the immediate aftermath of the accident.
+This type of coverage, known simply as “med pay,” is meant to cover urgent medical costs, such as emergency room and ambulance services, in the immediate aftermath of the accident.

 Get Immediate Medical Care